Saara Turunen's trilogy includes the stage productions The Phantom of Normality, Medusa’s Room and the third, yet untitled, work.

 Medusa's Room is a dreamy collage of images that deal with power and gender inequality.
 It is inspired by the myth of Medusa.

 The third part of the trilogy will premiere in Helsinki 2022.

-Saara Turunen does not use many words, but her plays and stage productions are constructions of different kind of actions, events and atmospheres combined with music.
+Saara Turunen does not use many words, but her plays are constructions of different kind of actions, events and atmospheres combined with music.
 The works are associative and they leave plenty of space for the spectator's own interpretations.

 Saara Turunen is an internationally acclaimed and award-winning Finnish author, playwright and director.
 Many of her works examine the themes of art, identity and social norms.
 Turunen's plays have garnered brilliant reviews and have been translated into numerous languages and performed around the world.

 The City of Helsinki’s Artist of the Year Award 2018